saum25/ISMIR-2018/README.md

 3. To invert a feature from an input, the current code works as mentioned below.
 Depending on the need it may be changed.

-	a) create a list of mel spectrograms, one per audio file.
+	a) create a list of mel spectrograms, one per audio file. e.g., Jamendo test dataset has 16 audio files, so the list of mel spects will have 16 elements.

 	b) Then for each audio file, select an excerpt whose features are to be inverted.
 Currently, an excerpt per audio file between 10 sec - 20 sec of audio selected.
+We can change it depending on the usecase.

-	c) There is one redundancy in the code.
-The number of inputs to all the lasagne functions must be of batch size = 32 size.
+	c) The number of inputs to all the lasagne functions must be of batch size = 32 size.
 This happens due to the way the inverters are trained.
 So, although we feed 32 excerpts, we only care for the first excerpt in a file when we plot the results.

 4. commands to invert features from each layer are mentioned below.